yuhengen/TGC9-Proj2-PokeLegends-vue/README.md

 - [Vue Fullscreen](http://mirari.cc/vue-fullscreen/) for granting fullscreen to the game window
 - [Vuex-PersistedState](https://www.npmjs.com/package/vuex-persistedstate) for simple inter-component state control
 - [Am I Responsive Checker](http://ami.responsivedesign.is/)

+### Images
+All images are used from their sources (None of them are downloaded).
+All credits and copyright goes to the Pokemon series and their original artists

 ### Music
 - intro.mp3 - [Professor Oak - Pokémon Masters](https://www.youtube.com/watch?v=1Z8twVQ0fDo)